krishna2/krishna2.github.io/vs.md

 As long as the application of the teaching is to also live a moral, ethical, peaceful life following the golden rule “Do unto others what you want them to do unto you”, then it’s all good.

+## It gets deeper

+If we are thinking, "Ah, so that's what VS is", please hold your `payasam`, Vyasa is just getting warmed up.
+There are many many levels more and I will try my best to explain what I know and understand it to be.

+We will have to likely traverse through

+1. One ultimate goal of the Vedanta teaching
+2. Two Yogas leading to the same goal
+3. Three Gunas, Three states, Three Shareeras
+4. Four Vedas and Four fold qualification (4Ds) and Anubandha Chathustayam
+5. Five Karmendriyas and Five Jnanendriyas
+6. Six qualifications / Samaadhi Shat Samppati
+7. Seven Topics that a philosophy should cover
+8. Eight-fold AShtanga Yoga Way
+9. Ninth chapter of Gita / The greatest knowledge greatest secret Raja Vidya Raja Guhya Yoga
+10. Tenth chapter of Gita / Vibhuti Yoga / The Lord's Greatness
+11. Eleventh chapter of Gita / Vishawarupa Darshana Yoga / What is the divine vision?
+12. Twelfth chapter of Gita / Bhakti Yoga / What is Bhakti?

+... okay you get the drift.

+Great Sages and Swamis have taught and written lots of teaching on all the above.
+My task it to provide one with enough of a basic map of the land, maybe an inspiring motivation and enthusiasm to seek those teachings and let any of my material to act like the rocket booster fuel.
+Drop me off as soon as possible and as soon as the purpose is done.

+Om Shanti Shanti Shantihi!